diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 > **Important**: All the repositories have to be located within the same folder.
 This folder is referred to as `BASE_DIR`.

 > **Note**: If any of these repositories already exist within the same folder, they will not be overwritten.
-The idea is to run the script in a fresh/clean base dir, have to script create the repos and then push them to the central git server.
+The idea is to run the script in a fresh/clean base dir, have the script create the repos and then push them to the central git server.

 You can just run the script without arguments and the expected usage pattern will be displayed: